rkambo/pokemon-database/README.md

 A Pokedex like application where you can search up any Pokemon and get a randomized Pokedex Entry.
 Information retrieved via the [PokeAPI](https://pokeapi.co/).

 [Try it out here!](https://rkambo-pokemon-database.netlify.app/)
-Note: It may take up to 10-20 seconds for the list to populate the first time as the backend services need to wake from being suspended!
+Note: Using a free Railway tier for hosting the backend so there may be some periods of outages.
+If this occurs, check back in a few days when credits are replenished!

 ## Stack

    - Frontend: React (Hosted via Netlify)
-   - Backend: NodeJS (Hosted via Render)
+   - Backend: NodeJS (Hosted via Railway)
    - Database: MongoDB
    - Utility with Go to update Mongo Database